 This Companion Guide documents the requirements for the development, management and use of references to a collection of codes commonly referred to as a Value Set in the context of the suite of US Realm Laboratory Implementation Guides.

-The Laboratory Results Interface Initiative identifies the requirements, defines specifications and standards to provide implementation guidance for electronic communication of a laboratory’s electronic Directory of Services to an EHR, the electronic ordering of a laboratory test, and the reporting of laboratory test results to ambulatory care providers in the US Realm.
+The Laboratory Results Interface Initiative identifies the requirements, defines specifications and standards to provide implementation guidance for electronic communication of a laboratory’s electronic Directory of Services to an EHR, the electronic ordering of a laboratory test, and the reporting of laboratory test results in the US Realm.
 These guides have been designed and developed to offer an end-to-end process for “out of the box” interoperability with minimum pre-coordination between trading partners.

 This companion guide and value set package is designed to facilitate updates outside the cycle of the Implementation Guide balloting process allowing for the use of new terms and corrections within the sets without constantly revising the IGs.
 This is covered in more detail within each Implementation Guide in the section titled “Value Sets” under the main heading of “Conformance to this Guide”.